garagehive/garagehive.github.io/docs/garagehive-create-a-purchase-order.md

 [Go back to top](#top)

 ### Creating a Purchase Order from the role centre
-This option is typically used only after the invoice has been received from the supplier.
+This option is used when ordering parts not designated to a specific document, such as stock items.
 To create a Purchase Order from the home screen:
 1. Select **Purchasing**, and then **Purchase Orders** from the navigation menu in the home screen.
 2. Choose **New** from the **Purchase Orders** page.
 3. Start typing the vendor name in the **Vendor No.** field, and select from the list.
 If the vendor is not available in the system you can [create a new vendor card](garagehive-create-a-vendor-card.html){:target="_blank"}.
-4. In the **General** FastTab, enter the invoice number in the **Vendor Invoice No.** field.
+4. In the **General** FastTab, enter the vendor invoice number in the **Vendor Invoice No.** field, and ensure that the document date matches the invoice they sent.

    ![](media/garagehive-creating-a-purchase-order6.gif)